-The Music Education program is a five-year program of study leading to a double major in Bible/Theology and Music Education (K-12) with an emphasis in General/Vocal Music.
+This five-year program of study leads to a double major in Bible/Theology and Music Education (K-12) with an emphasis in General/Vocal Music.
 The program includes study in four academic areas: Bible/Theology, general education, music, and professional studies.
-It is recommended that teacher candidates apprise themselves of program admission, continuation, and completion policies, procedures, and deadlines to assist them in completing all program requirements in a timely manner.
+It is recommended that teacher candidates apprise themselves of program admission, continuation, and completion policies, procedures, and deadlines to assure completion of all program requirements in a timely manner.

 NOTE: EMMAUS IS NO LONGER ACCEPTING NEW APPLICATIONS TO THIS PROGRAM AS OF AUGUST 2013.

-Program Directors: Mrs. Lisa Beatty, Mr. John Jimo
+Program Directors: Dr. Lisa Beatty, Mr. John Jimo

-In addition to meeting the outcomes of the Bible/Theology major, the student will meet these Music Outcomes:
+In addition to meeting the outcomes of the Bible/Theology major, the student will:

 - Demonstrate the ability to hear, identify, and work conceptually with the elements of music—rhythm, melody, harmony, and structure.